What is Identity Theft?

 Identity theft is the fraudulent use of personally identifiable information (PII) by a thief to obtain goods, services, and/or employment; commit a crime; gain a benefit; or prevent revealing the thief’s real identity.

-PII includes but may not be limited to a consumer’s name, Social Security number, date of birth, address, driver’s license number, telephone number, passport information, birth certificate, student transcript, or medical record.
+PII includes but may not be limited to a consumer’s name, Social Insurance number, date of birth, address, driver’s licence number, telephone number, passport information, birth certificate, student transcript, or medical record.

 How do thieves get my information?

 There are numerous ways that thieves can obtain personal identifiers.
 Some are by:

 - Stealing physical items such as mail, wallet/purse, smart phone, trash, etc.

 - Stealing digital data as when a business computer system is breached, your computer is tainted with malware or a skimmer is placed on a payment card reader.

 - Gathering personal information from social networks and data aggregator websites.

 - Phishing schemes – tricks to get you to reveal information.

 No. There are a lot of things that an identity thief can do that will not impact your credit report.
 If an identity thief has done something else with your identity such as opened a utility account or committed a crime, those types of activity would not be discoverable on a credit report or through free credit monitoring.

 Identity theft is a crime that does not discriminate.
 If you have personally identifiable information—and everyone does—it can be stolen and misused regardless of age, credit usage, technology usage, or any other factor.